 WHEN IN DOUBT

-Contact: Michael Robertson – Good Old Boat Magazine if you have any questions.
+Contact: Andy Cross – Good Old Boat Magazine if you have any questions.

 The goal of this photo was to show the Main Cabin for a refit boat article.
 The lighting was predominantly dark with a few bright shafts of sunlight.